From St. Cloud to Fargo, it's worth veering off I-94 for these restaurants

 Which makes sense, because the shoreline around beautiful Detroit Lake is peppered with a half-dozen food-and-drink destinations that capitalize on their near-the-water locations.

-Still, the greatest amid these is the Fireside.
+Still, nothing bests the Fireside.
 A lakeshore staple since 1948, this well-maintained property has a looker of a dining room and a cozy, welcoming bar.
 A beaut of a patio is surrounded by an emerald green lawn and shaded by enormous trees; guests can arrive via boat, too.

 Chef Cory Wolfe's menu modernizes the supper club framework: pan-fried walleye, steaks with all the trimmings (potatoes prepared five ways, a scallops surf-and-turf option), charcoal-grilled salmon, superb onion rings, deviled eggs, wedge salads, gigantic shrimp cocktail and other scrupulously prepared fare.